Malory is trying to get Cyril killed.

 - At the start of Season 4, Krieger experimented on both himself and some ants, using a radiation chamber.
 He comments on how Mallory got the overweight IT guy killed, then said overweight IT guy dies a few episodes later.
 He also manages to create exact duplicates of himself, overcoming the defective clones originally seen in his lab.
 Dr. Manhattan was created through similar means and had the ability to see into the future as easily as normal people see the present and in one memorable scene, was able to clone himself.

-- First, the production code and creators confirm that "Coyote Lovely" (the one where Bilbo dies) was meant to be the second episode in season four, but was aired out of order, and second, Krieger is himself a clone.
-He did not clone himself; the clones in San Marco were his brother clones as part of the Boys From Brazil parody.
-So well and truly jossed.
+- Jossed.
+The production code and creators confirm that "Coyote Lovely" (the one where Bilbo dies) was meant to be the second episode in season four, but was aired out of order, and Krieger is himself a clone.
+He did not clone himself; the clones in San Marco were his brother clones as part of The Boys from Brazil parody.

 - Unlikely, since the season was viewed as a "vacation" from the start by the production crew, and making Archer deaf would severely limit their options in season six.